Dwarvesforge/thorin/doc/src/functions/session/t_session_flash.md

-# t_session
+# t_session_flash

-Get or set a value in session
+Get or set a value in session flash.
-To delete the value, pass -1 as $value parameter
+Flash mean that the value will live until the value is accessed.
+Then the value is killed.

 ### Parameters